-How do we resist impulses (such as greed and appetite) to promote human cooperation and maintain a healthy lifestyle?
+How do we overcome bad habits in order to act in a more social way?
+How do we resist temptations to maintain a healthy lifestyle?
 How do we cope with social and health-related threats in order to prevent or recover from stress and anxiety?
 How does money affect our social and work life?

 The Master’s programme in Social and Health Psychology will equip you with the tools and knowledge to analyse topics related to the control of human behaviour for the benefit of social interaction and health.
-During your studies, you will explore leading theories and concepts and their interconnections with various fields of study.
-You will also learn to use and develop cutting-edge research methods through participation in ongoing projects, where you will gain research experience in the study of behavioural regulation.
+During your studies, you will acquire basic knowledge and explore leading theories and concepts of behavioural regulation and their interconnections with various fields of study.
+We will also devote a considerable amount of time to advances in research skills in methods and statistics, and you will be trained to use and develop cutting-edge research tools through participation in ongoing projects, where you will gain research experience in the study of behavioural regulation.

-The two-year curriculum involves multiple perspectives ranging from concrete (neuroscientific and social cognitive perspectives) to global perspectives (relationships, welfare, and health).
+The two-year curriculum involves multiple perspectives of the study of behavioural regulation ranging from concrete views (social cognition and neuroscience) to global views (relationships, welfare, and health).
 Considerable attention is paid to misregulation and underregulation (dysregulation) of behaviour in the context of social and health-related issues.

 The Master’s programme has an international character that offers you multiple benefits: